-Acceptable contributions are verifiable in the County Departments records, are not included in any other federal Pprogram, are necessary and reasonable to achieve objectives, are allowable under the 2 C.F.R.
-Part 200 cost principles, and are not paid directly or indirectly under another federal Program, as set forth in- 2 C.F.R. § 200.306, which is hereby incorporated by reference.
+Acceptable contributions are verifiable in the County Departments records, are not included in any other federal program, necessary and reasonable to achieve objectives, allowable under the 2 CFR Part 200 cost principles, and are not paid directly or indirectly under another federal program.

 i.
-Depreciation on assets is permitted so long as the property is not counted toward meeting cost share requirements, as set forth in- 2 C.F.R. § 200.436, which is hereby incorporated by reference.
+Depreciation on assets is permitted so long as the property is not counted toward meeting cost share requirements (2 CFR §200.436)

 b.
-Program Income
+Program Income (2 CFR §200.307)

-Per 2 C.F.R. § 200.307, which is hereby incorporated by reference, gross income earned by the County Department is directly generated as a result of the federal award.
+Gross income earned by the County Department that is directly generated as a result of the federal award.
 Program income must be expended prior to applying federal funds.

 c.
-Equipment and other capital Medical Assistance expenditures d.
-Fundraising costs
+Equipment and other capital expenditures (2 CFR §200.439)

-Assets consisting of general-purpose Equipment with a unit cost of \$10,000 or more, and capital improvements that materially increase their value or useful life, as set forth in-2 C.F.R. § 200.439, which is hereby incorporated by reference.
+Assets consisting of general purpose equipment with a unit cost of \$10,000 or more, and capital improvements that materially increase their value or useful life.